notAI-tech/fastDeploy-site/docs/recipes.md

 # Recipes
 {: .no_toc }

 We provide pre-built images for various Deep Learning models.
-Each recipie is a directory with the corresponding `predictor.py` and `example.pkl`
+Each recipe is a directory with the corresponding `predictor.py` and `example.pkl`
 {: .fs-6 .fw-300 }

 ## Table of contents